allenabc/mocha_test/README.md

 # mocha looks for files with the name test in them and runs them automatically

-Here I am running two separate tests
+Here I am running two separate test files and a total of three tests.

 > mocha